What are the school hours?

 Do the students wear uniforms?

-Yes, our students wear uniforms.
+Yes, our students wear uniforms from Kindergarten through 8th grade.
 Information about purchasing and uniform exchange programs will be provided upon successful enrollment.

 Does Notre Dame have a hot lunch program?